US AI governance for financial services, the 2026 regulatory landscape

 SEC

 The SEC has focused on AI in broker-dealer and investment adviser contexts: AI-driven investment recommendations, predictive data analytics, and the use of AI in securities marketing (including "AI washing", misleading claims about AI capabilities).
-The SEC's 2024 proposed rules on predictive data analytics remain under consideration.
+The SEC's 2023 proposed rules on predictive data analytics (conflicts of interest for broker-dealers and investment advisers) were formally withdrawn by the Commission in June 2025 and are no longer pending.

 OCC